kirilla/zonedata.iis.se/README.md

-# All .SE and .NU domain names.
+# All .SE and .NU domain names

 A daily backup.